 My writing suffers if I have not slept well.
 So I nap for half an hour.

-Tune into your own energy frequencies.
+Tune into your energy frequencies.
 Figure out what works for you.

 Don’t listen to people — they would tell you that work from home sucks.
 That you would keep sleeping or would be bored.
 Everything depends on how you take it.

-My motivation, quiet working hours, end-of-the-day long walks, weekend whiskey and walk around the lake, brewed coffee, Brahmini kites gliding in the sky — keep me engaged and excited and entertained and relaxed.
+My motivation, quiet working hours, end-of-the-day long walks, weekend wine and walk around the lake, brewed coffee, Brahmini kites gliding in the sky — keep me engaged and excited and entertained and relaxed.

 Find your keystone priorities and habits and breaks that let you work from home successfully.